Information for Lobbyists

 - Keep lobbying activity and personal activity on behalf of a political party separate

-- Always make clear that you are a registered lobbyist representing a client and the reason for the meeting
+- Always make clear that you are a registered lobbyist representing a client, the reason for the meeting and, if applicable, that you are a former Australian Government representative within a prohibition period.

 In practice this means that you must: